AntouanK/where.js/README.md

 ![v1.2](https://img.shields.io/badge/version-1.2-green.svg?style=flat)

-A weightless library ( 1 KB zipped ) for recognising the browser and the OS/platform you are running your JS in.
+A weightless library ( 1 KB gzipped ) for recognising the browser and the OS/platform you are running your JS in.

 It currently recognises :